isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 @sec:preorder-reasoning to demonstrate actual paths through a social graph.

-Rather than incriminate any real group of humans, we can instead use the excellent early-noughties romantic comedy *About a Boy*[^aboutboy] as a case study.
+Rather than incriminate any real group of humans, we can instead use the excellent early-noughties romantic comedy *About a Boy* (@hedges_about_2002) as a case study.
 If you haven't seen the film, you should consider remedying that as soon as possible.
 Don't worry though, there are no spoilers here; it's safe to continue.

-[^aboutboy]: Nick Hornby and Peter Hedges.
-2002.
-About a Boy, United Kingdom: Universal Pictures.

 Our first task is to to define the vertices of the social graph, which of course are the people involved: